pymupdf/PyMuPDF/docs/link.rst

       :arg str style: see above.
       :arg sequence dashes: see above.

-   .. method:: setColors(colors=None, stroke=None, fill=None)
+   .. method:: set_colors(colors=None, stroke=None)

-      Changes the "stroke" and "fill" colors.
+      Changes the "stroke" color.

+      .. note:: In PDF, links are a subtype of annotations technically and **do not support fill colors**.
+However, to keep a consistent API, we do allow specifying a ``fill=`` parameter like with all annotations, which will be ignored with a warning.

       *(Changed in version 1.16.9)* Allow colors to be directly set.
 These parameters are used if *colors* is not a dictionary.

       :arg dict colors: a dictionary containing color specifications.
 For accepted dictionary keys and values see below.
 The most practical way should be to first make a copy of the *colors* property and then modify this dictionary as required.
       :arg sequence stroke: see above.
-      :arg sequence fill: see above.

    .. attribute:: colors

-      Meaningful for PDF only: A dictionary of two lists of floats in range *0 <= float <= 1* specifying the *stroke* and the interior (*fill*) colors.
+      Meaningful for PDF only: A dictionary of two tuples of floats in range ``0 <= float <= 1`` specifying the *stroke* and the interior (*fill*) colors.
 If not a PDF, *None* is returned.
-The stroke color is used for borders and everything that is actively painted or written ("stroked").
-The lengths of these lists implicitely determine the colorspaces used: 1 = GRAY, 3 = RGB, 4 = CMYK.
-So *[1.0, 0.0, 0.0]* stands for RGB color red.
-Both lists can be *[]* if no color is specified.
+As mentioned above, the fill color is always ``None`` for links.
+The stroke color is used for the border of the link rectangle.
+The length of the tuple implicitely determines the colorspace: 1 = GRAY, 3 = RGB, 4 = CMYK.
+So ``(1.0, 0.0, 0.0)`` stands for RGB color red.
 The value of each float *f* is mapped to the integer value *i* in range 0 to 255 via the computation *f = i / 255*.

       :rtype: dict